tanyaweaver/django-imager/README.md

 # django-imager
 Python app in Django.
-An assignment for Code 401 - Python.
+An assignment for Code 401 - Python (Code Fellows 2016)
+Developers: Tatiana Weaver, Victor Benevente

 ## Image Library is a Python application developed in Django.
 It features user's registration (with email activation link), login and logout.